ExpediaDotCom/haystack/haystack-commons/README.md

 ```
 private static final String CLASS_NAME = "JsonSerialization";
 ```
-The class never should not contain spaces or periods; if it does, they will be changed to a hyphen.
+`CLASS_NAME` never should not contain spaces or periods; if it does, each will be changed to a hyphen.
 ##### Singleton
 Your Servo objects should be singletons, either as static (Java) or object (Scala) variables.
 #### Counter